arthur-bryan/pisco/README.md

 from pisco.manager import Manager from pisco.device import Device

-# Enable Telnet and SSH VTY transport inputs and then show the status of the interfaces.
+# Enable Telnet and SSH VTY transport inputs and then show the status of the interfaces of the devices over SSH.

 ips = ['10.0.0.10', '10.0.0.11', '10.0.0.12', '10.0.0.13', '10.0.0.14']